 Aktas, G., 2006.
 Marketing cities for tourism: developing marketing strategies for Istanbul with lessons from Amsterdam and London.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as:

 |PDF (.pdf supplied by EThOS)|